 We encourage businesses to read the rest of the information on this page for further details of changes to organic importing, exporting, labelling, certification and documentation from January 2021. we will update this page at regular intervals throughout November and December as we become aware of changes.

-Depending on equivalency arrangement agreed between now and 31st December 2020, from 2021 there may be:
+Although some specifics reman dependent on equivalency arrangement agreed between now and 31st December 2020, from 2021 there are likely to be :

 We've compiled a simple checklist to help you prepare for the end of the Brexit implementation period on the 31st December 2020:

-✅ Before exporting to the EU, ensure that either the UK or Soil Association Certification has EC recognition (FTA or EC1235) , importers are certified, labelling complies with new requirements and register with the TRACES NT portal as an exporter.
+✅ Before exporting to the EU, ensure that either the UK or Soil Association Certification has EC recognition (FTA or EC1235) , overseas importers are certified, labelling complies with EU requirements and register with the TRACES NT portal as an exporter.

-✅ If you are importing into the UK, please ensure that your exporter is aware of the requirement for any new documentation.
+✅ If you are importing product into the UK, ensure you have a 'processor' licence with importing scoped and that your exporter is aware of the requirement for GB Certificates of Inspections

 ✅ Before you export to any non-EU country, ensure that they will accept UK product that labelling complies with any requirements.